unruhe73/python-adventure-game-engine/README.md

 At the current state the JSON file structure can change and the example JSON file game will change its contents while new features will be added or bugs resolved.

 # How to play the game
-When you're going to start **main.py** the game engine's going to looks for JSON files into the **games** directory.
-If it finds just one file then the game will start, if it finds more than one game JSON file than you're going to be asked for what game you want to play.
+When you’re going to start **main.py** the game engine’s going to looks for JSON files into the **games** directory.
+If it finds just one file then the game will start, if it finds more than one game JSON file than you’re going to be asked for what game you want to play.

 The game starts with a room description.
 Your characters has to act in this room.
 He can collect items, can use them with other items, can get more details about them.